Emergency Evacuation 101

 Who can get injured?

 There is no way to tell who will get hurt during an emergency.
-While some jobs are inherently riskier and others, the reality is that anyone can be injured in an emergency.
+While some jobs are inherently riskier than others, the reality is that anyone can be injured in an emergency.

 Who is liable?